A Brief History of Autopsy and The Sleuthkit

 2000: Dan Farmer and Wietse Venema release the first version of The Coroner’s Toolkit (TCT)

-TCT is a collection of UNIX-based command line tools for collecting data…Read more
+TCT is a collection of UNIX-based command line tools for…Read more

 2001: Brian Carrier develops TCTUTILs as an add-on to TCT, and releases Autopsy 1.00

-TCTUTILs provides tools that list the file and…Read more
+TCTUTILs provides tools that list the file and directory name structures in…Read more

 2002: The @stake Sleuth Kit (TASK) is released